 Our League is comprised of around 200 active members and over 600 sustaining members.
 Membership in The Junior League of Greensboro is open to women of all races, religions, and national origins who share in our commitment to voluntarism.
 If you’re interested in making a difference in your community, developing your leadership potential, and want to surround yourself with an international organization of like-minded, motivated women, the Junior League of Greensboro is the organization for you.

-We a Provisional course each year starting in late summer.
-To learn more about joining League, please contact Caroline Hacker (2017–2018 Membership Chair) at firstname.lastname@example.org or visit the Become a Member page.
+We start a Provisional course twice a year, one beginning in early summer and one beginning in early winter.
+To learn more about joining League, please contact Caroline Hacker (2017–2018 Membership Chair) at email@example.com or visit the Become a Member page.

 Membership benefits include: